 “Don’t talk to anybody”, I was told.
 But I talked…

 And now the tricks:

 Groups of children were celebrating Christmas on the street.
-One of the children was dressed like a goat, wearing horns, somehow resembling the Christmas traditions in Romania.
+One of the children was dressed like a goat, wearing horns, somehow resembling the Christmas traditions in Eastern Europe.
 Gambia is a predominant Muslim country.

-The hospital where Joyce works is crowded and poor, but colourful.
-The patients have their own bad and they receive basic medical assistance.
+The hospital where Joyce works is crowded and poor, but colorful.
+The patients have their own bed and they receive basic medical assistance.

 Mosques are everywhere in the city and the call for prey is heard all day and night.